wp-plugins/adminer/readme.txt

 * change string to multilanguage
 * small changes on source
 * include now, when hook start to load plugins
-* add chez language files
+* add czech language files

 = v0.2.5 (04/23/2010) =
 * New Adminer Version 2.3.2 include